underpostnet/engine/src/client/public/cyberia-docs/UNDERPOST-PLATFORM.md

 | `engine-cyberia` | content, validation, persistence, gRPC/REST data services, asset metadata |
 | `cyberia-server` | authoritative simulation and tick processing                              |
 | `cyberia-client` | rendering, input, prediction, presentation                                |

-The runtime target is not a strict sequential chain.
-The ecosystem is usable only when all three Cyberia services are healthy in parallel.

-- Each service owns its own monitor and reconnector.
-- If one service drops, the game moves to standby.
-- When all three recover, gameplay resumes.

-Keep the boundaries strict:

-- Do not move authoritative logic into the client.
-- Do not move content-authority logic into the Go runtime.

 ---